nodejs/node/doc/api/child_process.markdown

 The `child_process.spawn()` method spawns the child process asynchronously, without blocking the Node.js event loop.
-The `child_process.spawnSync()` function provides equivalent functionality in a synchronous manner that blocks the event loop until the spawned process either exits of is terminated.
+The `child_process.spawnSync()` function provides equivalent functionality in a synchronous manner that blocks the event loop until the spawned process either exits or is terminated.

 For convenience, the `child_process` module provides a handful of synchronous and asynchronous alternatives to [`child_process.spawn()`][] and